grantbow/fit/README.md

 start small and grow gradually as users, use cases and developers are added.
 The FIT issue system can adapt to each stage.

-While one issue set used for one git repository may be enough recursive fit directories are supported.
+While one issue set used for one git repository may be enough the use of recursive fit directories are supported.
 As complexity increases adding multiple `fit/` directories in different parts of your git repo may help project coders keep focused.

-There are some choices for how to handle past issues.
-As the number of closed issues grows closed they can simply be deleted or an archive can hold the inactive issues.
-While deleting issues helps keep things uncluttered issues still have value over time and may be difficult to find using the version control history.
+There are some choices for how to handle closed issues.
+As the number of issues grows closed can simply be deleted or an archive can hold the inactive issues.
+While deleting issues helps keep things uncluttered issues still have value over time and may be difficult to find using only version control history.

-fit can be aliased as a git subcommand using the name you prefer like fit, bug or issue.
+fit can be aliased as a git subcommand "git fit ..."

 Security concerns are handled using standard git repository practices.